 9. Annual General Meeting

-9.2.4 to elect the Officers and other members of the Committee;
+9.2.4 to elect the Executive Officers and other members of the Committee;

 10. Special General Meeting

 10.1 A Special General Meeting may be called at any time by the Committee.
-A Special General Meeting shall be called by the Secretary within 28 days of receipt by him of a requisition in writing signed by not less than 7 members entitled to attend and vote at a General Meeting or (if greater) such numbers as represents one-tenth in number of such members stating the purposes for which the meeting is required and the resolutions proposed.
+A Special General Meeting shall be called by the Club within 28 days of receipt by the Secretary of a requisition in writing signed by not less than seven members entitled to attend and vote at a General Meeting or, if greater, such number as represents one-tenth in number of such members, stating the purposes for which the meeting is required and the resolutions proposed.